Girls-Network/booster-bot/README.md

+# ARCHIVE ONLY!

+We moved this system into our security bot, as to minimize the bots needed to run in Girls, however is remaining as a public archive

 # Booster Bot

 This bot is for [discord.gg/transfemme](https://discord.gg/transfemme) to detect if a user stops boosting and has custom booster role